 Gilles Villeneuve was known to be a risk-taker bordering on craziness.
 With levels of safety enforced in F1 today, what Gilles Villeneuve did in 1981 could hardly be replicated.
 What did he do?
 Let’s find out.

-The 1995 season was dominated by the defending world champion, Michael Schumacher, and the expected outcome at Canada was pretty much the same.
-Could it turn in favour of Jean Alesi?
-Let’s find out.
+The 1995 season was dominated by the defending world champion, Michael Schumacher, and the expected outcome at the Canadian GP was the same.
+Could Jean Alesi win?

 The 1994 season was filled with victories and bans for Michael Schumacher.
 He came out of a disqualification and two race bans for the European GP.
 Would he taste another victory?